KB-GModStore/aas_doc/server/hooks/items-configuration.md

 ---
-description: You can see some hooks called when an itemTable is modified
+description: You can see some the hooks list called when an itemTable is modified
 ---
 # Items Configuration Hooks